Henrietta Swan Leavitt: Posthumous honors

-Books, plays and other media
+In popular culture

+Anna Von Mertens designed a book-based work of art, Attention Is Discovery: The Life and Legacy of Henrietta Leavitt.
+The pages weave Von Merton's artistic interpretations of Leavitt's work with photos and descriptions of the work of Leavitt and her fellow Harvard Computers.

 George Johnson wrote a 2005 biography, Miss Leavitt's Stars, which showcases the triumphs of women's progress in science through the story of Leavitt.

 Robert Burleigh wrote the 2013 biography Look Up!: Henrietta Leavitt, Pioneering Woman Astronomer for a younger audience.
 It is written for four- to eight-year-olds.

 Lauren Gunderson wrote a 2015 play, Silent Sky, which followed Leavitt's journey from her acceptance at Harvard to her death.

-Theo Strassell wrote a play, "The Troubling Things We Do," an absurdist piece that details the life of Henrietta Leavitt, among other scientists from her era.
+Theo Strassell wrote a play, The Troubling Things We Do, an absurdist piece that details the life of Henrietta Leavitt, among other scientists from her era.

 Dava Sobel's book The Glass Universe chronicles the work of the women analyzing images taken of the stars at the Harvard College Observatory.

 The BBC included Leavitt in their Missed Genius series designed to celebrate individuals from diverse backgrounds who have had a profound effect on our world.

-Central Square Theater commissioned a play, The Women Who Mapped The Stars, by Joyce Van Dyke, as part of the Brit D’Arbeloff Women in Science Production Series, staged by the Nora Theatre Company.
+Central Square Theater commissioned a play, The Women Who Mapped The Stars, by Joyce Van Dyke, as part of the Brit D'Arbeloff Women in Science Production Series, staged by the Nora Theatre Company.
 The play features Leavitt's story, among others.